code4craft/webmagic/en_docs/README.md

 ---
 [![Build Status](https://travis-ci.org/code4craft/webmagic.png?branch=master)](https://travis-ci.org/code4craft/webmagic)

 >A crawler framework.
+It covers the whole lifecycle of crawler: downloading, url management, content extraction and persistent.
+It can simply the development of a  specific crawler.

 ## Features:

 * Simple core with high flexibility.
 * Simple API for html extracting.
-* Multi-thread and Distributed support.
+* Multi-thread and Distribution support.
 * Easy to be integrated.

 ## Install: